3d Conformal Field Theories via Fuzzy Sphere Algebra: Abstract

 \section{Abstract}

 Fuzzy sphere models conjecturally realize 3d CFTs in small systems of spinful fermions, but why they work so well is still not fully understood.
-Their Hamiltonians are built from electron density operators projected to the lowest Landau Level.
-We analyze the algebra of the density modes and verify that it satisfies the Jacobi identity.
-The fuzzy sphere geometry admits two thermodynamic limits: a local planar limit yielding the fuzzy plane, and a commutative limit yielding an ordinary sphere.
-In the planar limit, high-angular-momentum modes recover the Girvin–MacDonald–Platzman algebra, whereas in the commutative limit the low-angular-momentum modes become semiclassical.
-We further find an explicit representation of the conformal algebra $so(3,2)$ in the minimal two-electron system and extend it to larger systems via an $so(3)$ equivariant coproduct.
-Because the coproduct splits one $so(3)$ representation into a tensor product, it is structurally mismatched with the thermodynamic limit of critical fuzzy sphere Hamiltonians.
+Their Hamiltonians are built from electron density operators projected to the lowest Landau level.
+We analyze the Lie algebra generated by these density modes and its large-$s$ limits.
+Depending on how the limit is taken, the algebra approaches either the Girvin–MacDonald–Platzman algebra in a local planar limit or a semiclassical algebra for low-angular-momentum modes in a global commutative limit.
+With an additional restriction to a low-excitation sector above the paramagnetic state, the density modes become approximate harmonic oscillators.
+We also test whether the conformal algebra $so(3,2)$ can be realized directly by density modes.
+Such a representation exists only in the minimal two-electron system; its natural coproduct extension does not match the physical thermodynamic limit of a single growing fuzzy sphere.